First evolution for the XTZ 1200 Super Ténéré in 2014. Faced with fierce competition, Yamaha’s trail-GT decided to evolve discreetly.

 b) “T” touring: provides greater flexibility

-For the chassis of his new Trail 1200, Yam has not chosen aluminum and relies on a steel frame, more suitable for mopping the paths.
+For the chassis of his Trail 1200, Yam did not choose aluminum and relies on a steel frame, more suitable for mopping the trails.
 Up front, nothing less than a good big inverted fork 43mm in diameter, adjustable for rebound, compression and pre-stress.
 The rear shock is not entitled to its compression adjustment, but its adjustment dial is very accessible.
 The center of gravity and the weight distribution have been carefully adjusted….
 But in terms of weight, it still gets stuck.
-261 kg is no small feat.
-Either a handful of gravel less than a Varadero, but about thirty kilos more than in Germany or Austria.
+257 kg in this phase II; 4 less than the first version, but it is still significant.
+A handful of gravel less than an old Varadero, but about thirty kilos more than in Germany or Austria.

 Like many machines intended for cutting the road, the Super Ténéré has a cardan shaft transmission.
 We will not be entitled to the superb single-sided arm of the concept presented in Tokyo; but we will be consoled by the reduced maintenance of this type of transmission.
 It remains to be seen whether this gimbal will be able to compete with the formidable Paralever of the GS.
 Spoked rims are welcome, especially if you are thinking of going (intentionally) off the road for the trail.
 The Yam has provided for its protection, with an aluminum belly pan (standard in 2010 with the First Edition pack) and radiators raised in the side walls, as on the Honda varadero, which itself had piqued the idea at the VTR 1000 F. Less exposed, protected by imposing covers, the heat exchangers will not fear a suicidal gravel or a sleepwalking fennec.